In a Nutshell

 Rates and Fees – The Bare Basics

-RateZip charges absolutely no fees.
-That’s the biggest perk of using a service like this.
-You get the expert advice of brokers and analysts without having to pay for it.
-Too good to be true?
-Not really.
+RateZip charges no fees.
+That’s a perk of using a service like this.
+You get the advice of brokers and analysts without having to pay for it.
 You’ll still have to pay certain fees such as closing fees, late payment fees, and more.
 But those fees are charged by the lender associated with the loan.
 So, RateZip really is free to use.
 How much and which fees you’ll pay are decided by the direct lender you choose.

 In terms of APRs, those are also determined by the lender, but RateZip publishes rates frequently on the website, like the shot we’ve shared above.
 So, you can look at the site to find out current APR info.

 As with rates and fees, RateZip does not set the repayment terms of your loan.
 Instead, the direct lender handles those details as well.
 RateZip partners generally work with a pretty flexible repayment plan, though.
 Consumers can choose from fixed or adjustable-rate loans with terms ranging from 10, 15, 20, and even 30 years.

 One area RateZip could use a bit more work on is its support options.
 You can send an email via the online contact form, but that's about all you'll get.
 If you want to speak to a representative directly, RateZip publishes a phone number for one of the top partners in its network: 18663627999.